pheko49/cafe-sales-analytics-dashboard/README.md

 🧰 Tools and Technologies Used
-Python (Pandas, NumPy)
+- Python (Pandas, NumPy)
-Plotly (for interactive charts)
+- Plotly (for interactive charts)
-Dash (for dashboard creation)
+- Dash (for dashboard creation)
-Jupyter Notebook (for EDA and prototyping)
+- Jupyter Notebook (for EDA and prototyping)
-VS Code / PyCharm (for development)
-Git & GitHub (for version control and sharing)
+- Git & GitHub (for version control and sharing)
 ---

 🧾 Dataset Description